Champions against Europe's best: Table tennis summit in Hamburg

-The top match of the German table tennis league will be played on Wednesday evening in the Hamburg sports hall.
-Under the title "Hamburg tischt auf" (Hamburg serves up), it will be a duel between the German champions Borussia Düsseldorf and the Champions League winners 1.
-FC Saarbrücken.
+The top match of the German table tennis league will be played in the Hamburg sports hall this evening.
+Under the title "Hamburg tischt auf" (Hamburg serves up), German champions Borussia Düsseldorf and Champions League winners 1.
+FC Saarbrücken will clash there.

 Among others, Düsseldorf will be playing with the most famous German player Timo Boll and the individual European champion Dang Qiu.
 German international Patrick Franziska and world number 14 Darko Jorgic from Slovenia are under contract with Saarbrücken.